 One way to deal with it is to go more slowly with the biofilm disruption and probiotic approach.
 When problems are bad enough, it can mean starting with a really small dose of probiotic and increasing very slowly over the course of months.

-Finally, one last strategy is to take hot baths or saunas in order to sweat and let the toxins leave your body by an other important detoxifying organ, the skin.
+Finally, one last strategy is to take hot baths or saunas in order to sweat and let the toxins leave your body by another important detoxifying organ, the skin.
 If you go through this route though, care should be taken to consume enough electrolytes like sodium and potassium as they are lost heavily in sweat.

 Approach to rebuild a healthy gut flora

-To properly heal from a problem origination from a gut flora disruption, it’s not enough to simply eradicate detrimental bacteria, fungus or yeast.
+To properly heal from a problem originating from a gut flora disruption, it’s not enough to simply eradicate detrimental bacteria, fungus or yeast.
 Good bacteria should be consumed in large quantities around the same time as the bad bacteria is being eradicated, otherwise the bad bacteria could just grow back and take over again.

 It’s important to understand though that our guts are composed of a complex array of thousands of different species of bacteria and that the formulations sold in stores that only contain a few strains of bacteria are not enough to rebalance the gut flora alone.
-Rather, what they can help with is repositioning the gut in the acidic environment it needs to be in to help the good guys thrive and take control.
+Rather, what they can help with is repositioning the gut in the acidic environment it needs to be able to help the good guys thrive and take control.

 It should also be noted that it’s not always black and white and that the good guys can become the bad guys when in an improper environment.
-In fact, bifidobacterium and acidophilus overgrowths are possible.
+In fact, bifidobacterium and acidophilus overgrowth is possible.
 Saccharomyces boulardii, a normally beneficial yeast, can also cause problems in people with yeast or fungal problems.
 Kefir, which contains a complex array of normally beneficial bacteria and yeast can also have the same negative effect.

 In general, I’ve found that lactobacillus bacteria like acidophilus should be beneficial for most everybody and should probably be the type of bacteria with which you start.
-Custom probiotics and GI Pro Health are two places online where you can find formulations containing only acidophilus bacteria.
+Custom Probiotics and GI Pro Health are two places online where you can find formulations containing only acidophilus bacteria.

 Otherwise, if you find other strains like bifidobacterium to be helpful as well, some of the better products available out there are VSL#3, a probiotic delivering 450 billion bacterias per dose, as well as Primal Defense and LB17, which contain very hardy strains of a multitude of bacterial species.
 Care should be taken with those however, especially if you’re not sure of the nature of your gut flora problem.
-Most people today tend to blame Candida albicans for all their gut flora related problem, but matters are often much more complex and Candida overgrowth is not always the major cause of the problem.
+Most people today tend to blame Candida albicans for all their gut flora related problems, but matters are often much more complex and Candida overgrowth is not always the major cause of the problem.

 Naturally lacto-fermented food like naturally fermented sauerkraut will contain high amounts of beneficial lactobacillus bacteria and should be taken regularly alongside a supplemental probiotic to help matters even more.
 The only potential problem is that the acidic and salty nature of those fermented foods can further irritate inflamed digestive tracts.